Partnerships

 Leading and pioneering – Our reliable long-term presence in the country and our convening power with our partners and networks gives us the deep insights that are needed to understand the root causes of problems and to find effective solutions.
 In Myanmar, UNICEF leads five inter-agency clusters and areas of responsibility: WASH, Education, Nutrition, Child Protection and Mine Action.

-Meeting needs throughout childhood and adolescence – At each step of the journey UNICEF is there, ensuring that children are healthy, protected, receiving a nutritious diet, and – critically – that they are attending primary and secondary school with adequate water and sanitation facilities, so they can finally break the onerous chain of cyclical poverty.
+Meeting needs throughout childhood and adolescence – At each step of the journey, UNICEF is there, ensuring that children are healthy, protected, receiving a nutritious diet, and – critically – that they are attending primary and secondary school with adequate water and sanitation facilities, so they can finally break the onerous chain of cyclical poverty.

 Before, during, and after an emergency – Our teams are first responders, building the effective systems, relationships, and plans that we need to protect children.
-And when emergencies do strike, our experts are in place and can use their preexisting skills, equipment, global supply chain and relationships to make an impact wherever it matters most.
+And when emergencies do strike, our experts are in place and can use their pre-existing skills, equipment, global supply chain and relationships to make an impact wherever it matters most.
 Sadly, when a crisis ends, the suffering of children does not.
 We can stay long after the emergency - or as long as children need us.

 Expert staff – We are immensely proud of our staff, all of whom have deep expertise and a network of trusted contacts and relationships, including everyone from technical staff to our most senior representatives.

-UNICEF is also committed to delivering timely and high-quality donor reports, offering support for donor recognition efforts.
+UNICEF is committed to delivering timely and high-quality donor reports, offering support for donor recognition efforts.
 This commitment aims to ensure accountability and transparency, providing clear visibility into the allocation of received funds.
 Additionally, it serves to spotlight our valued partners' contributions and their impactful partnerships with UNICEF.

 UNICEF Myanmar